carlonluca/docker-qt/README.md

 # Qt Dev Image

-Once packages are ready in the qt_export directory you can build the dev image.
+Once packages are ready in the export directory you can build the dev image.
 Use the dockerfiles in the root directory to build this image, according to the examples below.

+Images evolved in time.
+In this page I try to keep track of images and of what each immage support: https://bugfreeblog.duckdns.org/docker-qt-tags.

 ## Qt 5

 ```
-docker buildx build --push --platform linux/arm64/v8,linux/amd64 -t ... . -f Dockerfile_5.15.2
+docker buildx build --push --platform linux/arm64/v8,linux/amd64 --build-arg QTVER=5.15.2 -t ... . -f Dockerfile_5.x .
 ```

 ## Qt 6